AICC/CMI-5_Spec_Current/README.md

 - [Register For CMI-5 Working Group Conferences](https://attendee.gotowebinar.com/register/9089690481445095682)

+### xAPI Spec Development Calls

+The xAPI group meets the first 3 Wednesdays of each month from 2:30 - 3:30 EST.  All are welcome.

+- [Register For xAPI Working Group Meetings ](https://attendee.gotowebinar.com/register/279276321478091778

 ### Subscribe to CMI-5 Mailing list
 This list provides weekly meeting minutes and news about cmi5.